HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Home staging tips and ideas by Kylie M INteriors E-design.
 Sherwin Williams Oyster White paint colour

-And you can’t just hang it all willy-nilly, you’ll want to hang it based on some guidelines, guidelines that I’m not going to go into here as it’s a TON of info.
+And you can’t just hang it all willy-nilly; you’ll want to hang it based on some guidelines I’m not going to go into here as it’s a TON of info.
 Instead, once you’re done reading this blog post, check this out: The Right Height to Hang Artwork

-Please note, you’ll ALSO need this next piece!
+Please note, that you’ll ALSO need this next piece!

 The ANCHOR piece is your MAIN decorative piece that’s going on your flat surface.
 If you don’t have a wall behind your surface, this anchor piece is even more important as it IS the piece de resistance of the whole display!
 In the last photo, the CHAIR is the anchor piece.